Things to See and Do in Andalucia

 Polo originates from ancient Persia from the sixth century BC to the first century AD.
 During the fifteenth and sixteenth century, the game was eventually passed from Persia to other parts of Asia… More →

-Information on the main endurance running and cycling events held each year in Andalucia.
-Includes the Malaga and Seville Marathons, important triathlons, Iron Man and other established events… More →
+This page contains information on the main endurance running and cycling events held each year in Andalucia, including the Malaga and Seville Marathons, important triathlons, Iron Man challenges… More →

 The Atlantic and Mediterranean shorelines are ideal for fishing and many of the local marinas provide everything required for a day of open sea fishing.
 A maritime recreational fishing licence (… More →